-BAT 18F-FDG uptake and UCP1-mediated heat production can be dissociated.
-Additional techniques that measure BAT thermogenesis apart from 18F-FDG PET imaging and blood flow measurements (18) are required in model systems in which UCP1 is expected not to be functional.
-Because UCP1 deficiency is not the standard physiologic scenario in humans, caution is, however, warranted when translating our findings.
+In summary, BAT 18F-FDG uptake and UCP1-mediated heat production can be dissociated.
+Additional techniques that measure BAT thermogenesis apart from 18F-FDG PET imaging and blood flow measurements (18) are required in model systems where UCP1 is expected not to be functional.
+As UCP1 deficiency is not the standard physiological scenario in humans, caution is however warranted when translating our findings.